MS is a chronic, often disabling disease that attacks the central nervous system, made up of the brain, spinal cord and optic nerve.

 The disease attacks and destroys myelin – the protective fatty insulation around the nerve fibres of the brain and spinal cord – interrupting signals between the brain and the body.

-The damage caused by these attacks is where the disease gets its name from, ‘multiple sclerosis’ literally means ‘many scars’.
+The damage caused by these attacks is where the disease gets its name from, ‘multiple sclerosis’ literally meaning ‘many scars’.
 The damage is lasting and stays with you forever.

 Symptoms may be mild, such as numbness in the limbs, or severe, such as poor balance, painful spells, paralysis or loss of vision.
 The progress, severity and specific symptoms of MS are unpredictable and vary from person to person and from time to time in the same individual, which makes it hard to diagnose and treat.